onsip/SIP.js/docs/simple-user/sip.js.simpleuser.answer.md

 ## Remarks

 Accept an incoming INVITE request creating a new Session.
 Resolves with the response is sent, otherwise rejects.
-Use `onCallAnswered` delegate method to determine if Session is established.
+Use `onCallAnswered` delegate method to determine if and when call is established.